-It’s been a subtle shift to cloudy things – gradually adopting services that take your personal data and move it from being within your control to being owned and maintained within cloud service provider’s systems – all under varying terms and conditions.
+It’s been a subtle shift to cloudy things.
+Gradually adopting services that take your personal data and move it from being within your control to being owned and maintained within a cloud service provider’s systems.
+And all under varying terms and conditions.
 Of course, these cloud providers all merge, de-merge, acquire each other and generally move data between data centres and companies without having to seek permission from me, the supposed data owner.

 Do you still feel you’re in control of your data?

-Engineer and design data systems properly: use source data where possible, reduce the number of copies of information, allow me to become schizophrenic when I need – and stop me losing control of my identity in the fog so I can enjoy the sunshine above the clouds!
+So people, engineer and design data systems correctly.
+Use source data where possible, reduce the number of copies of information, allow me to become schizophrenic when I need – and stop me losing control of my identity in the fog so I can enjoy the sunshine above the clouds!